dart-lang/homebrew-dart/README.md

 ## Contributing

 Contributions welcome!
 Note that this repository accepts PRs but that changes are reviewed (and merged) from the Gerrit review tool.
-The automatically created Gerrit CL can be found from the PR, under "View Details" button, linked off the `import/copybara` status check.
+After creating a PR, a Gerrit review CL will automatically be created and a link to it written to the PR.

+For more information about the workflow, see our [contributing](CONTRIBUTING.md) docs (and for project maintainers, please avoid merging PRs directly).